voucherifyio/voucherify-openapi/docs/guides/development/Authentication.md

 > ❗ Security threat
 >
 > It is essential that you keep your keys secure and not share them with others.
 Treat it as your application's password to Voucherify.

+### Integrations Keys

+To generate integrations keys, head to the Project Settings and in the General tab scroll down to the Integrations Keys section.
+Select the plus icon on the right to add new keys.
+Choose the name and select the user role for the integration.

+Available inbound integrations:

+- Braze
+- Commercetools
+- MoEngage
+- Iterable
+- mParticle
+- Segment
+- Bloomreach
+- Contentful
+- Amplience
+- Airship
+- Bloomreach Engagement

+> 🚧
+> API Keys for following integrations: ActiveCampaign, BigCommerce, Shopify are automatically managed by Voucherify therefore you can
+> not create them manually.

+If you wish to add integrations keys from other platforms to Voucherify, go to the Home section and select Integrations tab.
+Choose the integration from the list and paste your key.

+These keys enable an outbound integration which provides a continuous data flow from a given platform to Voucherify.

 ## Client-Side Authentication